rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 The different constraints regarding the electricity DSO can be considered:

-a) The energy price as well as the feed-in tariff of a DSO can be provided as a time series
+a) The energy price as well as the feed-in tariff of a DSO can be provided as a time series (see :ref:`time_series_folder`)
-b) Peak demand pricing can be considered (see `here <https://mvs-eland.readthedocs.io/en/latest/Model_Assumptions.html#peak-demand-pricing>`__)
+b) :ref:`Peak demand pricing <energy_providers_peak_demand_pricing>` can be considered
-c) The transformer station limitation can, but does not have to be added.
+c) The transformer station limitation can, but does not have to, be added.

-:ToDo: None

 FUN-MVS-09 - Load profiles
 ##########################